gabrie30/recipes/cookbook/hummus.md

 [To read](https://www.seriouseats.com/israeli-style-extra-smooth-hummus-recipe)

+## Instructions

+1. If you’re using canned chickpeas, boil them in water with 2 tbsp baking soda for a few minutes to help them soften.
+1. In a food processor, place the chickpeas blend until very smooth, process them hot
+1. Add in tahini, olive oil, lemon juice, garlic, and salt.
+1. Use the blender baton to blend until very smooth, adding ice water as needed to reach your desired consistency.
+1. Get into fridge to get temp down to help with its perservation or serve fresh

 ## Tips

 - This does not keep for long, about a week in the fridge.
 So if you were to double this you could freeze half.